How Much Does Wisdom Tooth Removal Cost?

 When alternative procedures aren’t suitable, extraction is necessary.
 Fortunately, the process is usually relatively simple and straightforward.

-If the wisdom tooth has emerged completely, your dentist can use special tools to loosen the muscle fibers that hold it in place.
+If the wisdom tooth has emerged completely, your dentist can use special tools to loosen the muscle fibres that hold it in place.
 This type of removal is typically quick and easy.

 However, most removals involve impacted teeth that have either partially emerged or remain entirely below the gumline.
 In these situations, the surgeon will make an incision in the gumline.
 Additionally, he might need to break the tooth into several pieces in order to remove it from the jaw.